-assessment (formal and informal): "[R]efer[s] to all those activities undertaken by teachers and by their students . . . that provide information to be used as feedback to modify the teaching and learning activities."
-Assessments provide evidence of students' prior knowledge, thinking, or learning in order to evaluate what students understand and how they are thinking.
-Informal assessments may include such things as student questions and responses during instruction and teacher observations of students as they work or perform.
+assessment (formal and informal): "Refer[s] to all those activities undertaken by teachers and by their students . . . that provide information to be used as feedback to modify teaching and learning activities."
+Assessments provide evidence of students' prior academic knowledge, thinking, or learning in order to evaluate what students understand and how they are thinking.
+Informal assessments may include, for example, student questions and responses during instruction and teacher observations of students as they work or perform.
 Formal assessments may include, for example, quizzes, homework assignments, journals, projects, and performance tasks.